 This super figure of eight trail takes you on a tour of the stunning northern area of the Cotswolds.

-The walk begins at the pretty village of Winchcombe and heads to Dumbleton via Gretton and Alderton.
+The walk begins at the lovely town of Winchcombe and heads to Dumbleton via Gretton and Alderton.
 At Dumbleton you turn south over Dumbleton Hill and through Alstone toward Cleeve Hill and Common.
 Cleeve Hill is the highest point both of the Cotswolds hill range and in the county of Gloucestershire, at 1083 ft.
 Here you will also find Belas Knap neolithic chambered long barrow.
 A scheduled ancient monument in the care of English Heritage, it has been described as an 'outstanding example representing a group of long barrows commonly referred to as the Cotswold-Severn group'.

 Shortly after Belas Knap you return to Winchcombe where the next section of the walk takes to Temple Guiting, passing through Guiting Wood on the way.